itsmichaelwest/michaelwe.st/content/work/surface-duo/index.md

 I also had to opportunity to collaborate closely with the Surface design team themselves to craft tailor-made software experiences that work beautifully in any posture.

 <YouTubeVideo videoSrcUrl="https://www.youtube.com/embed/CqRKOY4Cgvw?controls=0&disablekb=1" videoTitle="The new Surface Duo.
 Do one better." />

-Surface Duo is available in the US at [Microsoft Store](https://www.microsoft.com/en-us/surface/devices/surface-duo), AT&T, and Best Buy.